MicrosoftDocs/VBA-Docs/api/Excel.legendentries(collection).md

 # LegendEntries Collection (Excel)

-A collection of all the  **[LegendEntry](Excel.LegendEntry(Graph object).md)** objects in the specified chart legend.
+A collection of all the  **[LegendEntry](Excel.LegendEntry-graph-object.md)** objects in the specified chart legend.
 Each legend entry has two parts: the text of the entry, which is the name of the series or trendline associated with the entry; and the entry marker, which visually links the legend entry with its associated series or trendline in the chart.
-The formatting properties for the entry marker and its associated series or trendline are contained in the  **[LegendKey](Excel.LegendKey(Graph object).md)** object.
+The formatting properties for the entry marker and its associated series or trendline are contained in the  **[LegendKey](Excel.LegendKey-graph-object.md)** object.

 ## Using the LegendEntries Collection